Fredrick Redd: Career

-Redd started his engineering career in Austin Texas and he moved to Princeton, NJ to continue his engineering career.
+Redd started his engineering career in Austin Texas and he moved to Princeton, New Jersey, to continue his engineering career.
 While there, he joined the chorus with Princeton Pro Musica that led him to start voice lessons.
-Moving to New York City, to continue vocal studies at the Juilliard School’s he met Vincent La Selva, conductor of New York Grand Opera who became his mentor and started his professional singing career in opera.
+Moving to New York City, to continue vocal studies at the Juilliard School, he met Vincent La Selva, conductor of New York Grand Opera, who became his mentor and started his professional singing career in opera.
 In 2002, he made his New York City Opera debut in Lincoln as the Undertaker in Porgy & Bess as a part of the PBS Great Performances Series.
 One year later, he made his Carnegie Hall mainstage debut as the baritone soloist in Carmina Burana with the New England Symphonic Ensemble in a Mid America Production.
-In 2005, Fredrick returned to Carnegie Hall with New York Grand Opera to perform Giacomo in Verdi’s Giovanna D’Arco and again in 2006 as the baritone soloist in Beethoven’s Ninth Symphony.
+In 2005, Redd returned to Carnegie Hall with New York Grand Opera to perform Giacomo in Verdi’s Giovanna D’Arco and again in 2006 as the baritone soloist in Beethoven’s Ninth Symphony.

-In 2003, Redd became Founder and CEO of Project Management Resource Group.
-Between 2009 and 2013, he served as Director of Project Management Office (PMO) at Port Authority of NY & NJ.
-He held appointment as a CEO and President for Assai Management Consulting in 2013.
-In 2019, he became the Principal of North Highland Worldwide Consulting where his work as an African-American in the arts was supported.He made Merkin Hall recital debut in 2012.
+Redd also has a career in business and has been a principal at North Highland Worldwide Consulting, where his work as an African-American in the arts was supported.
+He made Merkin Hall recital debut in 2012.

 In 2019, Redd returned to Carnegie Hall as a soloist in Mark Hayes’ Te Deum In 2019, Redd returned to New York City Opera as featured artist in world premiere of Stonewall.
-In 2021, He portrayed the character of James in world premiere of Martinsville 7 with Trilogy Opera in August 2021.
+In 2021, He portrayed the character of James in the world premiere of Martinsville 7 with Trilogy Opera in August 2021.